MINUTEMAN

-THE $20 (CORONET) LIBERTY DOUBLE EAGLE 1850-1907
+THE $20 (CORONET) LIBERTY HEAD DOUBLE EAGLE 1850-1907

-The $20 Double Eagle is the largest denomination Gold coin ever produced for circulation by the United States Mint.
+The $20 Double Eagle is the largest denomination gold coin ever produced for circulation by the United States Mint.

-The coin is made of almost one full ounce of Gold, and its large size and beautiful design make this classic Gold coin extremely popular amongst collectors and investors worldwide.
+The coin is made of almost one full ounce of gold, and its large size and beautiful design make this classic gold coin extremely popular amongst collectors and investors worldwide.

 The creation of the $20 Liberty Head Double Eagle was a direct result of the California Gold Rush.
 It was minted for circulation in 1850 and ran continuously for fifty-eight years until it was replaced in 1907 by the $20 Saint Gaudens Double Eagle.